Danktronics/Danktronics-API-Documentation/docs/accounts/OAuth2.md

 ## Reference

-If you are implementing OAuth2 without a library, read [RFC6749](https://tools.ietf.org/html/rfc6749) for how to format requests.
+If you are implementing OAuth2 without a library, read [RFC 6749](https://tools.ietf.org/html/rfc6749) for how to format requests.

 ## URLs